 By Telephone.
 In order to be eligible to redeem shares by telephone, you must check the appropriate box on the Funds' application form.
-To redeem shares by telephone, please call Ultimus Fund Solutions, LLC at (800) CRM-2883 for instructions.
+To redeem shares by telephone, please call Ultimus Fund Solutions, LLC at 800-CRM-2883 for instructions.
+If you invested in a Fund through an IRA, you will be asked whether the Fund should withhold federal income tax.
 A telephone request to sell shares must be received prior to the close of the Exchange.
 If you telephone your request to the Funds' transfer agent after the Exchange closes or on a day when the Exchange is not open for business, the Fund cannot accept your request and a new one will be necessary.
 The Funds will employ reasonable procedures to confirm that instructions received by telephone are genuine, such as requesting personal identification information that appears on your account application and recording the telephone conversation.
 Neither the Funds nor their transfer agent will be responsible if they act on telephone instructions they reasonably believe to be genuine.